 Passive motion sensors are mostly found in residential homes.
-They work by measuring infrared (IR) light radiating from objects in its field of view.
+They work by measuring infrared (IR) light radiating from objects in their field of view.

 Humans and animals emit infrared energy in the form of heat, making them susceptible to be picked up by these IR motion sensors.

-All IR sensors have some common ratings and specifications in order for you to determine its detection pattern or the field of view.
+All IR sensors have some common ratings and specifications in order for you to determine their detection pattern or the field of view.

-This defines how wide or narrow the IR sensor can detect movement within its range.
+This defines how wide or narrows the IR sensor can detect movement within its range.